afeld/computing-in-context/projects.md

 - For these Projects, the important thing is getting practice with the mechanics of working with data in code.
   - You won’t be graded on the scientific soundness of your work.
     - That said, please think through and note assumptions/caveats/unknowns of your approach.
-- **DO NOT WAIT UNTIL THE LAST MINUTE TO SUBMIT.** Leave yourself time to fix any issues that come up in doing so, computer crashing, etc.
+- **DON'T WAIT UNTIL THE LAST MINUTE TO SUBMIT.** Leave yourself time to fix any issues that come up in doing so, computer crashing, etc.

 ### Visualizations